lb3361/gigatron-lcc/src/gigatron.md

 ac: loada "%0"
 ac: loadx "%0"

-# genreload() can use the iarg:loada rule to reload with allocating a register.
+# genreload() can use the iarg:loada rule to reload without allocating a register.
 # This depends on code using the %{iargX} macro to insert the reloading code when needed.
 # Note that we can use vLR as another scratch register because it is always saved by the
 # function prologue/epilogue.